 I’ve been someone who has enjoyed Japanese animation for a good portion of my life.
 Ever since I discovered Teknoman when I was a child, to checking out what was on Toonami at a friend or relative’s house since I didn’t have cable then, or seeing DVDs during my teens, I was exposed to so many different movies and series out there.
 One thing that I love about anime is that there are projects that one can actually take seriously with their stories and even as works of art.
 Seriously, if anyone thinks that all anime is nothing but Dragon Ball Z, Pokemon, Sailor Moon, or god forbid anything related to hentai, then they seriously need to slap themselves.
-I would argue that the Japanese animation scene had a far more diverse set of stories, animation styles, and types of characters than I’ve seen with Western animation.
+I would argue that the Japanese animation scene had a far more diverse set of stories, animation styles, and types of characters than I’ve seen in Western animation.
 Yes, there’s a ton of garbage which I certainly won’t deny and I’ve reviewed some abysmal works on this blog.
 But when it’s good, it can be very good.
 For this list, I managed to think about the artsy person in mind.
 As one knows, I’ve reviewed art house and experimental films multiple times, so I thought to myself about which series or movies could someone more highbrow than myself find enjoyment in watching?

 Real talk, this is one of the toughest Top 7 lists I’ve ever written because I could make a case for a Top 10 or a Top 20 list for anime series and movies that have a canny amount of artistic merit.
-It did pain me to axe a few projects off this list.
+It did pain me to ax a few projects off this list.
 Here are my guidelines:

--The anime must be intentionally artistic and/or experimental in it’s presentation.
+-The anime must be intentionally artistic and/or experimental in its presentation.

 -I’m limited to only one “tie” situation (you’ll see why in this list).

--I have seen it before and in it’s entirety.
+-I have seen it before and in its entirety.
 Mushi-shi would’ve been on the list had I known about the sequels and side stories sooner.
 Sorry to all the fans of that particular series.

-Now that I got that out of the way, here’s my Top 7 list of anime for the art house crowd.
+Now that I got that out of the way, here’s my Top 7 list of anime for the art-house crowd.

 7: Roujin Z

 This one may surprise you, but in my humble opinion, this is easily one of the most underrated anime movies and is lowkey one of Katsuhiro Otomo’s best works.
 Roujin Z is certainly a weird movie, but I could see the art house hipster who enjoys dark humor with some sharp social commentary about the medical industry as well as elder care.
 There’s a great mix of witty writing, some animated experimentation, biting satire, creative animation, and is way more cerebral than one would give credit for.
-Sure, people may only know the creator for Akira and Memories, but I’m sure this audience who like thought to their sci-fi as well as sharp humor and unique animation should definitely check this movie out.
+Sure, people may only know the creator of Akira and Memories, but I’m sure this audience who like thought to their sci-fi, as well as sharp humor and unique animation, should definitely check this movie out.

 6: Gankutsuou: The Count of Monte Cristo

 Maybe I’m wearing my nostalgia goggles, but this was one of my favorite series when I saw this in my teens.
 However, I can definitely see adults who like unique animation will dig this anime series.
 Gankutsuou is a futuristic retelling of Alexandre Dumas’s famous story and it is a very creative take on the story.
-It’s well paced, has original character designs, and one of the most unique animation styles I’ve ever seen.
+It’s well-paced, has original character designs, and boasts one of the most unique animation styles I’ve ever seen.
 Yes, I do admit the CGI does get a bit dated, but the level of detail in the characters, backgrounds, and worldbuilding is exquisite.
 Any scene could be paused and it would feel like a piece of art ready to be framed in a gallery which is something I can rarely say about an anime TV series.
 This is easily one of Gonzo’s most artistic works and one could see this as a trend of them making sci-fi takes on other stories like Romeo X Juliet and Samurai 7 in particular.
 The mix between sci-fi, avant-garde, action, and classical literature is amazing as well as it being surprisingly faithful to the original story despite the aliens, mecha, and the count being a vampire of sorts.
 Trust me, this is the real deal.

 5: Kino’s Journey (2003)